 Waltham Forest Community Transport (WFCT) is a charitable company, limited by guarantee, Company No. 03073284 (England and Wales) and is registered with the Charity Commission, Charity No. 1048701.
 The charitable company was incorporated on June 22, 1995 and registered as a charity on August 16, 1995.
-The charitable company was established under a Memorandum of Association, which established the objects and powers of the charitable company and is governed under its Articles of Association.
+The charitable company was established under a Memorandum of Association, which established its objects and powers and is governed under its Articles of Association.
+The Memorandum and Articles were updated at a General Meeting on 31st March 2022.
 In the event of the company being wound up, members are required to contribute an amount not exceeding £5.